SVK1996/Vibranium/README.md

 | Get Transaction Sum | O(h) | Traversal of transaction tree, where h is the height of the transaction hierarchy |

-Feel free to explore and implement these enhancements to improve the functionality and performance of the Backend Application.
+Feel free to explore and implement further enhancements to improve the functionality and performance of the Backend Application.